andriyko/sublime-robot-framework-assistant/README.md

 can be found from st2-maintenance branch [README](https://github.com/andriyko/sublime-robot-framework-assistant/blob/st2-maintenance/README.md)

+This project is currently looking for a maintainer.

 # Installation
 The easiest way to install is to use
 [Package Control](https://packagecontrol.io/) and search for: